-The DHS Center reviews the faculty application and CV.
-The DHS Center may contact the faculty directly to gather additional information about his or her research interests.
+DHS Center(s) reviews faculty application form and CV.
+The Center(s) may contact faculty directly to obtain additional information pertaining to his or her research interests.

 If the DHS Center determines the proposed research is of interest to the DHC Center research mission, the DHS Center will identify a researcher with whom the team may collaborate with during the summer program.

 The DHS Center researcher and faculty work together to define a research project, project goals and location where the research project will be conducted.
 The proposed research project must be reviewed and approved by the DHS Center before the Research Project Proposal is submitted to ORISE via Zintellect by February 7, 2016, 11:59 p.m.
 EST.

 Faculty identifies one or two qualified students to complete the summer research team.
 Eligibility requirements for student team members should be considered when identifying team members along with background, skill set, work ethic and level of maturity.
 Faculty team members should ensure that all student team members meet the program requirements.